hashicorp/terraform-provider-nomad/website/docs/r/quota_specification.html.markdown

   allocations to.
 A value of zero is treated as unlimited, and a negative value is treated as fully disallowed.
 - `memory_max_mb` `(int: 0)` - The maximum amount of memory (in megabytes) to
   limit allocations to.
 A value of zero is treated as unlimited, and a negative value is treated as fully disallowed.
-- `secrets_mb` `(int: 0)` - The amount of secrets storage (in megabytes) to
-  limit allocations to.
-A value of zero is treated as unlimited, and a negative value is treated as fully disallowed.
 - [`devices`](#devices-blocks) `(block: optional)` - A list of device quotas to